MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Adam Townsend: Stop! (or, using maths to pass your driving test)

-[Adam](https://adamtownsend.com) ([Twitter](https://twitter.com/pecnut)) avoids memorising stopping distances for his driving test by learning the equation instead, with justification from mechanics.
+[Adam](https://adamtownsend.com) ([Twitter](https://twitter.com/pecnut)) avoids memorising stopping distances for his driving test by deriving and learning the equation instead, with justification from mechanics.
 Turns out the units you choose have a big impact on how memorable the formula is.
 Also, British people seem to believe that they have much faster reactions than citizens of any other country.

 #### Elizabeth and Zeke: rat with an e